SlavaMelanko/cpp20/README.md

 <a name="modules"></a>
 ## Modules

+:white_check_mark: A way to organize, encapsulate, and isolate your code

 :white_check_mark: No need of header files

   > Separation into interface and implementation files is possible but it is obsolete